 The red, blue and yellow painting by Chinese artist Tan Ping also includes stylized waves trailing the length of the vessel, suggesting forward motion.

-The 3,850-passenger Norwegian Joy will home port in Shanghai and Beijing starting next summer.
-It is the first Norwegian ship custom-built for the China market.
+The 3,850-passenger Norwegian Joy will homeport in Shanghai and Beijing starting 2017 summer.
+It is the first NCL ship custom-built for China's market.

 Tan’s design is the latest in a series of hull paintings on Norwegian ships.
-Its most recent vessel, Norwegian Escape, featured a rendering of marine life by conservation artist Guy Harvey.
-Other motifs include a New York skyline by pop artist Peter Max, a mermaid and swirling fusion of sea and sky by Miami artist Lebo, and depictions of flowers, gems, pearls and the sun on older ships.
+Its most recent vessel, Norwegian Escape, with a rendering of marine life by Guy Harvey.
+Other motifs include a NYC skyline by Peter Max, a mermaid and swirling fusion by Lebo.